If you’re just finding this now, you might want to begin this thread at the beginning.

 This Venus retrograde period begins so extremely early in Virgo that Venus quickly retrogrades back into Leo.
 Virgo is of course the sign associated with virginity while Leo is associated with love affairs and sex for pleasure.
 What could this mean?

 A Venus retrograde period takes our relationships backward before they can go forward.
 It is a time of retrospection and introspection.
 Rapunzel has been limited to a Virgo life before she had had any fun.
 How can she prepare to meet the Beloved if she doesn’t know who she is?
 Before Rapunzel can become a true partner (in Libra), she needs to become an independent young adult (Virgo) and before that she needs to really play and to discover herself (Leo).
 So back into Leo Venus goes, to discover fun, creativity and playfulness.

 What is rampion?

-While researching this story I discovered a page that tells the whole story of Rapunzel with helpful annotations.
-There I found this quote, with some interesting biological facts about the rampion plant that Rapunzel is named for.
+While researching this story I discovered a page that tells the whole story of Rapunzel with helpful annotations. at Sur La Lune Fairytales dot com (presently under reconstruction, thus I have removed the broken link here) There I found this quote, with some interesting biological facts about the rampion plant that Rapunzel is named for.
 Rampion is an autogamous plant.
 This means that if it is not fertilized with the help of insects, it can split a column within the plant to fertilize itself.
 The split column will “curl like braids or coils on a maiden’s head, and this will bring the female stigmatic tissue into contact with the male pollen on the exterior surface of the column.”
 How cool is that?

 A beautiful maiden in a tower in a fairy tale is an invitation for adventure to happen, just as virginity is an invitation for sexuality to happen.
 Nature dictates that budding sexuality be discovered, and very soon, that is exactly what happens.
 And what fairy tale would be complete without the arrival of the prince?